sanjeevbhusal/chatbot/README.md

 The name of this project is AskMyDocs.
 As the name suggests, its a RAG (Retrieval Augmented Generation) based chatbot application.
 User can upload documents and ask questions against the documents.
 The application will use OpenAI model's to generate responses.

+Try the hosted version of the application at https://rag-chatbot-olive-nine.vercel.app/

 ## Application UI
 The major focus was to learn how to build a RAG application.
 I haven't stressed much about making the UI look the prettiest.
 However, the UI does look good enough and is responsibe across all devices.